jden-art/varuna-firmware/README.md

-Then upload the matching .bin file.
+TThe matching .bin file.
 When you want to update, change the version number and upload the new .bin.
 The C3 picks it up automatically within 6 hours (or immediately via USB OTACHECK command).

 ---